VienDinhCom/bootstrap-shopify-theme/README.md

 - Using [Gulp](https://gulpjs.com/) to Automate & Enhance the Development Workflow.
 - Using [Parcel](https://parceljs.org/) to Bundle all SCSS, JavaScript, Font, Image, ...
 Assets.
 - Using [BrowserSync](https://github.com/Browsersync/browser-sync) to Reload the Browser Automatically When Saving the Files.
-- Using [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) & [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) Visual Studio Code Plugins to Format the Source Code.
+- Using [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) & [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) Visual Studio Code Extensions to Format the Source Code.

 These are my experiences when I have been working on this theme.
 If you like the project, please hit the **STAR** button to support my work. ⭐️